SMARTKT/CommentProbe/README.md

    a) Extracting the metrics from the saved models trained on 80\% of the total dataset (20206 comments)  - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Training_Outputs

-   b) Running LSTM over a new feature sheet generated with labels (quality classes) - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/exp5
+   b) Train  LSTM over a new feature sheet generated with labels (quality classes) - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/exp5

-   c) Running LSTM over a new feature sheet but without any labels (only predicting, will not calculate any metrics) - Folder https://github.com/SMARTKT/CommentProbe/tree/master/ML_Experiments/Customizable%20LSTM%20Codes

    The three folders have the same structure, the start script is LSTM_endtoend_singleLabel.py is used for training with already saved hyper parameters or you can edit for new ones, can be used to generate only the metrics from the total feature sheet (using a command line argument METRICS, refer Part 5 in Readme CommentProbe).
 Also as pre trained embeddings based features are used for comment text, functions from the wrapper class embeddingClass.py is used in the file to load the required word mebddings using simple functions calls like load_elmo() over the comment text before feeding into lstm cells.